 There is no one method of future planning with, or for, a person with a disability but there are various questions which may prove useful to consider in the process, including:

 - Where will your brother or sister live in the future?
 Can they live independently with minimal support?
 Or will they need to live in a more supported situation?
 Often the waiting lists for supported accommodation can be quite long so planning ahead is useful.

 - If your brother or sister requires assistance with decision-making, who will assist?
 Is there a need for formal decision-making arrangements regarding medical, legal or financial issues, e.g. Guardianship or Power of Attorney?

 - How can you ensure your brother or sister is financially supported and secure?
 Financial planning may cover issues such as developing wills and/or trusts (e.g. Disability Trusts) and investigating benefits or entitlements, such as the Disability Support Pension, or the NDIS.

 - If you or your family were no longer around, how would you ensure people understood the wants and needs of your family member with disability?

-- In the absence of your parents/guardians/carers, has your family identified and agreed who will provide advocacy LINK to definition, support and care for your brother or sister in the future?
+- In the absence of your parents/guardians/carers, has your family identified and agreed who will provide advocacy for and with your brother or sister in the future?
 Who will act as a ‘nominee’ for their NDIS Plan if your brother or sister cannot manage their Plan?